Educator stories

 • Speech and Language small-group sessions were timetabled, in consultation with Kindergarten teachers, to occur at least three times per week.

-• Teachers received professional development in expressive and receptive communication from the Speech Pathologist.
+• Teachers received professional development in expressive and receptive communication from the speech pathologist.

 • Parents were given an information session and resource pack for home use.